JPDevM/learn-code/3_React_Proyect_Subscription_App/README.md

 The first approach to Rect will be in a web environment.
 Implementing FrontEnd technologies.
 Bootstrap, Sass and of course React.

 - [x] Create a database in Json
-- [ ] Create the frontend in HTML mobile first whith Bootstrap & Sass.
+- [x] Create the frontend in HTML mobile first whith Bootstrap & Sass.
 - [ ] Use native JavaScript for a frontend and backend with Promise API.
-- [ ] Use native Javascript to create or edit values in the database.
+- [ ] Node.JS.
 - [ ] ...

 Coming soon: